RStudio

 or mamba

-tool to install additional packages.
+tool to install additional packages usually used in MetaCentrum.
 They are instaled into /opt/conda

 directory.
 E.g., in rstudio